HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 ## default-autostart-docker-applications

-The default-autostart-docker-applications task will restore the autostart status of all applications to their "out of the box" status \(and not apply "Lazy load" initialization functions\).
+The default-autostart-docker-applications task restores the autostart status of all applications to their "out-of-the-box" status.
+This task does not apply "lazy load" initialization.

 ## start-advanced-editor-applications